oscarsanchez13/optimized-portfolio/README.md

+// finish last few sections and debug.
+// optimize for responsiveness

 # 🚀 My Developer Portfolio
 Welcome to my **Developer Portfolio**, where I showcase my journey in **DevOps Engineering, Software Development, and Leadership**.
 This portfolio is designed with a clean, modern UI and **will feature live animations and engaging interactive elements** to grab attention and leave a lasting impression.